 SOLAS Lifejacket

 This Lifejacket is designed for extended survival in rough, open water.
-It usually will turn an unconscious person face up.
+It will turn an unconscious person face up.
 This is the best Lifejacket to keep you afloat in remote regions where rescue may be slow in coming.

 Standard Type Lifejacket